5 Essential SEO Tips and Tricks (2019)

 Invest in quality content marketing

-In order to earn links naturally, you’ll likely want to invest in content for your website.
+To earn links naturally, you’ll likely want to invest in content for your website.

 The more useful content you have, and the more you work to earn it relevant exposure, the more likely it will be linked to by other sites.

-It’s a simple formula, and one that really works.
+It’s a simple formula and one that really works.

 If you don’t have someone in-house to do this, consider hiring outside help.
-Again, full disclosure: we’ve built our own team of US-based professional writers over the past few years, and we do this for clients every day.
+Again, full disclosure: we’ve built our team of US-based professional writers over the past few years, and we do this for clients every day.

-Those guides are useful if you have the time and energy required to devote weeks or months to SEO.
+Most of these guides are useful if you have the time and energy required to devote weeks or months to SEO.

-Our goal with this guide however, was to help you focus your efforts where they’re needed most.
+Our goal with this guide, however, was to help you focus your efforts where they’re needed most.
 Of course, that’s not to say that the above tips are easy to employ.
 They’ll still take time.

 Just remember, search engine optimization and user experience have a lot in common these days.
 Be contextually relevant, stay focused on quality, and don’t rush things.

-Like we always tell clients, SEO is a marathon, not a sprint.
+As we always tell clients, SEO is a marathon, not a sprint.